 Vaccination does not prevent 100% of infections from COVID-19.
 Breakthrough infections happen in a small amount of people who are fully vaccinated.
 However, vaccination does strongly lessen chances of hospitalization and death.
 Additionally, fully vaccinated people who do become infected with COVID-19 can still spread the virus to others even if they do not have symptoms.

 Do I still need to wear a mask and social distance if I have been vaccinated?

 Due to the spread of highly contagious variants, CDC guidelines recommend that fully vaccinated people wear a mask in public indoor settings if they are in an area of substantial or high transmission.
 Private businesses are allowed to implement their own mask requirements.
-Masks are required to be worn at all Progressive Community Health Centers facilities.
+Masks must be worn at all Progressive Community Health Centers facilities.